lubuntu-team/manual/source/3/3.2/3.2.6/desktop_notifications.rst

 If you want to deal with notification when you are away from your computer use the settings under :guilabel:`Unattended Notifications`.
 To change the max number of notifications change the :guilabel:`How many to save` field.
 To ignore particular applications type the application name in the :guilabel:`Ignore these applications` field.

+To not be disturbed by notifiactions check the :guilabel:`Only save notifications` checkbox.

 The :guilabel:`Position` tab lets you change where Desktop notifications appear on your screen.
 Click the button that appears under :guilabel:`Position on screen` on the portion of your screen where you want them with the outline being your window.
 To test where a notification will pop up press the :guilabel:`Preview` button.

 Screenshots